 Pass-through business owners have long been accustomed to these passive loss rules, and while the renewal of Section 181 and its interaction with bonus depreciation makes it more likely to encounter these rules, the renewal of Section 181 is still good news for pass-through business owners in the theater, film and television production industries.

 About Christopher A. Cacace

-Christopher A. Cacace, CPA, is the Partner-in-Charge of the Theater, Media and Entertainment Group at Marks Paneth LLP.
+Christopher A. Cacace, CPA, is the Partner-in-Charge of the Theater, Media and Entertainment Group at Marks Paneth LLP and the leader of the firm's Westchester office.
 He has a deep expertise serving theater and entertainment clients and has done so for more than 30 years.
 He started his career in accounting at Pinto Winokur & Pagano CPAs (PWP), which was then the pre-eminent theatrical accounting firm.
-He is a trusted business adviser and advises his clients on all facets of accounting and tax...
+He is a trusted business adviser and advises his...
 READ MORE +